openhab/openhab-addons/bundles/org.openhab.binding.nuvo/README.md

 rule "Update play state info for Source 3" when
     Item Item_Containing_PlayMode changed
 then
     var playMode = Item_Containing_PlayMode.state.toString()

     // strip off any non-numeric characters and multiply seconds by 10 (Nuvo expects tenths of a second) var int trackLength = Integer::parseInt(Item_Containing_TrackLength.state.toString.replaceAll("[\\D]", "")) * 10 var int trackPosition = Integer::parseInt(Item_Containing_TrackPosition.state.toString.replaceAll("[\\D]", "")) * 10

+    if(null === actions) {
+        logInfo("actions", "Actions not found, check thing ID") return
+    }

     switch playMode {
         case "Nothing playing": {
-			// when idle, '1' tells Nuvo to display 'idle' on the keypad nuvo_system_sendcmd.sendCommand("S3DISPINFO,0,0,1")
+            // when idle, '1' tells Nuvo to display 'idle' on the keypad actions.sendNuvoCommand("S3DISPINFO,0,0,1")
         }
         case "Playing": {
             // when playback starts or resumes, '2' tells Nuvo to display 'playing' on the keypad
-			// trackPosition does not need to be updated continuously, Nuvo will automatically count up the elapsed time displayed on the keypad nuvo_system_sendcmd.sendCommand("S3DISPINFO," + trackLength.toString() + "," + trackPosition.toString() + ",2")
+            // trackPosition does not need to be updated continuously, Nuvo will automatically count up the elapsed time displayed on the keypad actions.sendNuvoCommand("S3DISPINFO," + trackLength.toString() + "," + trackPosition.toString() + ",2")
         }
         case "Paused": {
             // when playback is paused, '3' tells Nuvo to display 'paused' on the keypad and stop counting up the elapsed time
-			// trackPosition should indicate the time elapsed of the track when playback was paused nuvo_system_sendcmd.sendCommand("S3DISPINFO," + trackLength.toString() + "," + trackPosition.toString() + ",3")
+            // trackPosition should indicate the time elapsed of the track when playback was paused actions.sendNuvoCommand("S3DISPINFO," + trackLength.toString() + "," + trackPosition.toString() + ",3")
         }
     }
 end

 ```